eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 Iframes are a way of displaying one website's contents within another website.
 A key point here is that it is indeed _a different website_.
-This means that we cannot select elements from that website, while we're still working on the original website.
+This means that we cannot select elements from that website, while we're still working inside the original website.

 The Bad Flask App uses iframes to present the form.
 Handling iframes is pretty straightforward in itself, but there are few things to consider: